jwcool3/WaveSpeedClient/docs/README.md

 - av==10.0.0 (for video playback)
 - tkvideoplayer==2.3 (for enhanced video player)
 - aiohttp==3.9.1 (for AI Prompt Advisor)
+- sqlite3 (for Enhanced Prompt Management - included with Python)
+- dataclasses (for configuration management - included with Python 3.7+)
+- typing (for type hints - included with Python 3.5+)
+- unittest (for testing - included with Python)

 ## API Integration